Does Creatine Make You Bloated?

 Final Thoughts

 If you want to return to your game bigger, faster, and stronger, take Performance Lab SPORT Maintain.
 This ultramodern reloader will stimulate anabolic activity for up to 12 hours of replenishment after exercise - this is the best way to restore depleted muscle cells!
+Using a high-quality creatine supplement like this can help avoid unwanted side effects like weight gain due to water retention.

 Plus, the 99.5% pure Creapure® pH10 used in Maintain is perfect for those who want to avoid bloating and distress caused by too much creatine in their body, while still getting all of its benefits!